A Parent’s Primer for Teaching High School English #Homeschool @TheHomeScholarJuly 2017

 When I considered all my options, it felt like an avalanche of guilt, weighing me down, and draining my love of homeschooling.
 That's because my thinking contained a fatal flaw.
 I felt like I should be doing all these subjects every single year of high school.
 Wrong!
 You can’t do everything.
 And you certainly can’t do it all in one year.

 Focus on what is important: reading and writing.
 There are many ways to get there, not everything needs to be covered by all children, and there are many paths to get you where you need to go.
 So relax!
 Instead of teaching a rigorous grammar curriculum every year, maybe you’ll see that Winston Grammar is all your child needs.
-Instead of using Spelling Power, All About Spelling, and Sequential Spelling, maybe your child doesn’t need spelling at all in high school.
+Instead of using Spelling Power, and Sequential Spelling, maybe your child doesn’t need spelling at all in high school.

 Literary analysis is not a high school requirement.
 I thought great homeschools had to include Socratic dialog.
 After reading books, these mythical homeschoolers enjoy deep and rich conversations about the nuances of great works of literature.
 They share meaningful discussions about historical perspectives and relevant insights within classical and modern literature.